The Ultimate Guide to Category Management

 The supplier, particularly the ‘Category Captain’ will be expected to lead the data analysis.
 This helps them to decide the level, frequency and timing of tactics.
 Furthermore, it will also depend upon insight from agencies such as Nielsen, Kantar and IRI.

 The adoption tactics will vary by retailer, by store and SKU.
 For instance, an SKU may have a ‘Destination Category’ in one retailer, and ‘Convenience Category’ in another.

 Step 7.
 Implementation

-This is arguably the most important step of all 8.
+This is arguably the most important step of the Category Management process.
 That is because it involves executing the plan that you have already developed in steps 1-6.

-The planogram is the most effective vehicle for executing the plan in store.
-It is the embodiment of the category planning process.
+This is where the planogram comes into play.
+The planogram is a computer-developed diagram showing retailers where and how to display category products at individual stores.
+It is, in fact, the embodiment of Category Planning and is the most effective method for executing the plan in-store.
 It ensures the correct mix of products, with the correct adjacencies, are implemented.
 Furthermore, the planogram also ensures that it is at the correct price where shoppers interact with the category.